 Bush Birds The images below are of some of the birds found in the Perth area.
 Common Bronzewing are uncommon residents of Perth.
 Crested Pigeon are found mainly in he outer suburbs of Perth.
 Baudin’s Black-Cockatoo is endemic to southwest Australia.
 Carnaby’s Black Cockatoo is endemic to southwest Australia.
 Red-tailed Black-cockatoos are a common species in Perth.
 Galah is a very common bird in Perth.
 The female has a red iris.
 Little Corella are common in Perth.
 Long-billed Corella was introduced from eastern Australia and is uncommon in Perth.
 Western Rosella are endemic to southwest Australia and uncommon in Perth.
 Red-capped Parrots are endemic to southwest Australia.
 Australian Ringneck Parrots are very common in Perth.
 Fan-tailed Cuckoo is uncommon in Perth.
 It is one of four cuckoos seen in Perth.
+Pallid Cuckoos are uncommon to rare in Perth.
 Shining Bronze-Cuckoo are uncommon and usually seen in Winter to Summer.
 Laughing Kookaburra is a common introduced species in Perth.
 Sacred Kingfishers are migratory birds and are in Perth from September to March.
+Rainbow Bee-eaters are common in Perth during Spring and Summer.
 Rufous Treecreepers are only found in Western Australia and South Australia.
 The male Splendid Fairy-wren is a vibrant blue plumage in Spring and Summer.
-Red-winged Fairy-wrens are a southwest Australian endemic species.
+Red-winged Fairy-Wrens are found in the Perth Hills.
 Variegated Fairy-wren are uncommon.
 This image is a male in moult.
 Spotted Pardalotes are found in the Perth Hills all year and in Perth seasonally.
 Striated Pardalotes are common birds found throughout Perth.
 White-browed Scrubwren are a very common but shy species.
 Weebill are a common species and the smallest bird in Australia.
 Yellow-rumped Thornbill are a common and widespread species.
 Western Thornbill are uncommon and only found in southwest Australia.
 Western Wattlebirds are only found in southwest Australia.
 Red Wattlebirds are a very common species in Perth.
 Singing Honeyeaters are very common species in Perth.
 White-cheeked Honeyeater are common but patchily distributed in Perth.
+Gilberts (Western White-naped) Honeyeater is an uncommon bird in Perth.
 Tawny-crowned Honeyeaters are uncommon and found in specific habitat.
 Western Spinebill are only found in southwest Australia.
 Black-faced Cuckoo-shrikes are common and found throughout Perth.
 The Western Whistler is a recent split from the Golden Whistler.
 The Rufous Whistler is a common and widespread species.
 Black-faced Woodswallow is uncommon in Perth and usually in rural areas.
 The Australian Magpie is a very common species throughout Perth.
 The Willie Wagtail is a very common and widespread species.
 Australian Raven are very common in Perth and surrounding areas.
 The Restless Flycatcher is an uncommon species found an hour from Perth.
 Magpie-Larks are very common birds and seen throughout Perth.
 Scarlet Robin are an uncommon but widespread species.
 Western Yellow Robin is an uncommon species in Perth.
 White-breasted Robins are only found in southwest Australia.
 Silvereye are a very common and widespread bird.
 Welcome Swallows are very common throughout the Perth area.